 It’s pseudo control even if the other party doesn’t know about it.
-We’re trying to remove uncertainty but we cannot control the uncontrollable and we are engaging in snooping in lieu of having more command of ourselves and being conscious, aware, present, and responsible in our relationships.
+We’re trying to remove uncertainty, but we cannot control the uncontrollable.
+We are engaging in snooping in lieu of having more command of ourselves and being conscious, aware, present, and responsible in our relationships.

 I’ve also noticed something quite interesting about snooping:

-We also have that sense of knowing what we’re working with, so that uncertainty has been removed (for now) and we can just bury our heads in the sand.
-In some respects we can be reassured that we are in our pattern so it ends up validating our unhealthy beliefs.
+We also have that sense of knowing what we’re working with.
+It’s as if the uncertainty has been removed (for now) and we can just bury our heads in the sand.
+In some respects, we can be reassured that we are in our pattern.
+This, however, ends up validating our unhealthy beliefs.

-It’s true – you don’t trust them and you have good reason not to, because even without your snooping, they were up to no good.
-Your lack of trust is an issue but, it’s not the reason for the existence of the issue of their actions.
+It’s true; you don’t trust them.
+And you have good reason not to.
+Even without your snooping, they were up to no good.
+Your lack of trust is an issue, but it’s not the reason for the issue of their existing actions.

 They didn’t know that you were going to snoop in advance of them deciding that they were going to deceive you.

-If you have snooped, even if you have found evidence, apologise with no equivocations because just like you don’t want anybody blaming you for what they do, you need to own your actions so that you can learn from them.
+If you have snooped, even if you have found evidence, apologise with no equivocations.
+Just like you don’t want anybody blaming you for what they do, you need to own your actions so you can learn from them.
 If the evidence shows where they’ve erred, you apologising doesn’t change that.